How Amazon VPC Lattice works with IAM

 Supports resource-based policies: Yes

-Resource-based policies are JSON policy documents that you attach to a resource.
-In services that support resource-based policies, service administrators can use them to control access to a specific resource.
+Resource-based policies are JSON policy documents that you attach to a resource in AWS.
+In AWS services that support resource-based policies, service administrators can use them to control access to a specific resource of that AWS service.
 For the resource where the policy is attached, the policy defines what actions a specified principal can perform on that resource and under what conditions.
 You must specify a principal in a resource-based policy.

 VPC Lattice supports auth policies, a resource-based policy that lets you control access to services in your service network.
 For more information, see Control access to VPC Lattice services using auth policies.

 VPC Lattice also supports resource-based permissions policies for integration with AWS Resource Access Manager.
-You can use these resource-based policies to grant usage permission to other AWS accounts or organizations to enable resource sharing.
-For more information, see Share your VPC Lattice resources.
+You can use these resource-based policies to grant permission to manage connectivity to other AWS accounts or organizations for services, resource configurations, and service networks.
+For more information, see Share your VPC Lattice entities.

 Policy actions for VPC Lattice